stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 26 (P4L3) - Object Design.md

 _What UML elements, used in OOA models do not have direct equivalents in object-oriented programming languages?_

 Associations, aggregations, invariants, and state charts to name a few.

+### Generalization Quiz

+_If you were implementing generalization between squares and rectangles, would you make Square a subclass of Rectangle in which both sides are equal?
+Or would you make Rectangle a subclass of Square with an additional attribute?_

+Either implementation could work, it depends on which class is defined first and how it is defined.